ipozdeev/it-skills-for-research/data-management.md

 ## data and git

 In general, you should avoid tracking your data files, especially if they are in a binary format such as HDF or Feather: uploading these to a cloud storage where other people can fetch them from is a better option.
 Nor is it an easy thing to do: if you try to push a file larger than 50 MB, git will issue a warning, and it will block files larger than 100 MB altogether.
 For large files, `git lfs` is a solution.

+## exercises

+1. in your favorite language, create a non-empty dataframe with 1e06 rows and 5 columns, making two of the columns completely identical;
+2. dump it to a file in `homework5/` using HDF, Feather and Parquet format, recording the amount of time required for this, and save the three times to a .txt file in the same folder;
+3. using `git lfs` start tracking the Feather file you created above, commit it and push to GitHub.